trademapper/trademapper-js/_pages/01_starting.md

      * An orange Location Order circle will also appear underneath.
 TradeMapper uses this number to draw the locations in the correct order (e.g. type '1' if this location is the first in the trade chain, type '2' if it is the second etc.).

-  * __Location Coordinates__ - This should be used when a column contains specific geographical coordinates (GPS) rather than a 2-letter country code.
+  * __Location Coordinates__ - This should be used when a column contains specific geographical coordinates (GPS) rather than a 2-letter country code or a port code.
 If this option is selected, one further box will appear underneath:

      * This box can be used to specify if the data in that column is the Latitude or the Longitude.
 The latitude and longitude of the location must be stored in separate columns.